 information about any gains and losses recognised directly in equity;

-information about any investments in tradable securities or other financial instruments based on repackaged loans.
+information about any investments in securitisation.

 Insurance and reinsurance undertakings shall describe their other material income and expenses incurred over the reporting period together with a comparison of the information with that reported on the previous reporting period, as shown in the undertaking's financial statements.